kimadactyl/touchdown/_productions/i-radiate/index.md

 The production received an Export Bursary and Pivot Commission from Dance NorthWest and was a collaboration with Contact Theatre.

-## Performances

-First performed at the festival and platform for emergent dance work called Resolutions!
-The Place, London.
-Also performed at Romiley Forum, Unity Theatre Liverpool and Thameside Courtyard Theatre,

-## Credits
+### Credits

  * Dancers: Alan Foster, John Hurley, Patrick Beelaert, Katy Dymoke
  * PR Undercover Design: Nick Fry
  * Scores: Scott Smith

-> Sublime (Arts Council).
+> Sublime (Arts Council)

-> I have to learn to see dance differently, I have to learn how to watch this, it was different.
-(Ballet dancer audience)
+> I have to learn to see dance differently, I have to learn how to watch this, it was different (Ballet dancer audience)